JacobEdelman/hack-camp/cohort_4/playbook/ACTIVITIES.md

 - We don't want to shame you for saying that.
 I know that it was probably a mistake.
 I get it, this type of joking around is very common, a lot of people do it, and no one really means it.
-- That being said however, any of these jokes have a *very real* and very consequence and can make lots of people feel *very* *very* uncomfortable and sad.
+- That being said, any of these jokes have *very real* and *very serious* consequences and can make lots of people feel *very, very* uncomfortable and sad.
 - So I want to ask for your help.
 If you hear someone saying anything that you you think could be interpreted as discriminatory, kindly let them know.
 - You might say to them "Hey Jonathan, I noticed that when you said PHRASE_X,